FilipiMachado/e-commerce-website-vuejs/README.md

 The app will be available in this address http://localhost:8080.

 Remember: <br>
-You need a account at [Netlify](https://www.netlify.com/) to host this app; <br>
+- You need a account at [Netlify](https://www.netlify.com/) to host this app; <br>
-You need a acccount at [Auth0](https://auth0.com/) to add your auth0 ID;
+- You need a acccount at [Auth0](https://auth0.com/) to add your auth0 ID;

 ## 💻 Project

-The Popular Movies SPA was developed using front-end knowledge and requests via API.
+The E-commerce was developed using front-end knowledge and requests via Fake Store Products API.
 ## 📝 License

 This project is under MIT licensa.
 Read this file [LICENSE](LICENSE.md) for more details.